LucasGONGSUN/JLR/README.md

 2020.6.5 - alpha.June.5
     1. New function: Import % Export of users info with Excel file
-    2. New function: get date of FirstDay and mail addresses from user info, send contents individually
+    2. New function: Get date of FirstDay and mail addresses from user info, send contents individually
+    3. New function: Upload user and contents list to MongoDB local server
-    3. Update: Modified the structure of main menu in text
+    3. Update: Optimized the structure of main menu in text
     4. Update: Automatically organize contents of learning list according to Number of Kanzi (KanziNum)

 2020.6.1 - alpha.June.1